tfindley/prometheus-teams-webhook-forwarder/README.md

 ## Preface

-This webhook forwader is designed to handle posting webhooks between AlertManager and Microsoft Teams following the change to the way Microsoft are allowing webhooks.
-This forwarder will reformat the standard AlertManager output and paste it to Microsoft Temas
+This webhook forwarder is designed to handle posting webhooks between AlertManager and Microsoft Teams following the change to the way Microsoft are allowing webhooks.
+This forwarder will reformat the standard AlertManager output and paste it to Microsoft Teams

 ## Disclaimer